saucelabs/sauce-docs/docs/mobile-apps/live-testing/error-reporting.md

 </table>

 :::note
-Crashes for iOS apps are currently not supported when running real device tests in Sauce Labs with Backtrace.
+Crashes for iOS apps are not supported when running real device tests in Sauce Labs with Backtrace.
 :::

 ## What You'll Need